livingdocsIO/documentation/content/reference/project-config/content-types.md

         disableEditTitleAtToolbar: false
       },

+      // Delay in ms before all possible drag locations are shown with
+      // a grey placeholder after hovering over the document with no
+      // valid drop location.
+      dragPreviewDelay: 1500,

       // One or multiple deliveryLinks are show in the publish panel
       // They should point to your frontends
       // url can be a pattern containing these placeholders: